 Kari Dickson is a literary translator from Norwegian.
 Her work includes crime fiction, literary fiction, children’s books, theatre and non-fiction.
 She is also an occasional tutor in Norwegian language, literature and translation at the University of Edinburgh, and has worked with BCLT and the National Centre for Writing.
 Image (c) Andy Catlin

-Antonia Lloyd-Jones translates from Polish, and this year her translation of Drive Your Plow Over the Bones of the Dead by Olga Tokarczuk was shortlisted for the Man Booker International award.
+Antonia Lloyd-Jones translates from Polish, and last year her translation of Drive Your Plow Over the Bones of the Dead by Olga Tokarczuk was shortlisted for the Man Booker International award.
 She translates classic and contemporary fiction, reportage, crime fiction, poetry and children’s books.
 She is a former co-chair of the UK Translators Association.
-This will be her eighth mentorship for the Emerging Translators’ Mentorship Programme.
+This will be her ninth mentorship for the Emerging Translators’ Mentorship Programme.